Discovering Aikido: Principles for Practical Learning

 While the objective always seems to be to do everything gently, I assert that pressing strongly allows a better development of the principle and thus we should seek to find grace from within developed strength.
 Accordingly, the strength of aiki, or should I say, kokyu-ryoku, demonstrated here is directly proportional to how hard you can say, press and rub a ball against a wall while keeping balance and posture.
 Thus, you need to train to make it stronger, stronger, stronger, not weaker, as is often heard.
 And remember - the aiki strength here I keep referring to is not standard muscular strength, but kokyu-ryoku.
 Also, pressing is not pushing.

 It might seem that the wheel belongs in the attack section and the ball in the ukemi section, or even vice-versa.
+Perhaps the idea of the spring should be in the generating power section, or the resistance section.
 That may be, but in order to train with an aiki purpose, all have to be ultimately brought together under the roof of aiki.
+My thinking, which is pervasive in every section, is that Aikido should be viewed as The Way of Aiki.